exoframejs/exoframe/docs/Basics.md

 Depending on your project's complexity, this might require significant amount of resources during both steps resulting in failed deployments (note: if Docker goes out-of-memory during build, you will not get any specific error - just a failed deployment).
 It is recommended to run Exoframe on a server with at least 1GB of RAM.

-## Supported project types
+## Supported project types & deployment templates

-Currently, Exoframe understands and can deploy the following project types:
+By default, Exoframe understands and can deploy the following project types:

 1. Static html based projects - will be deployed using [nginx](http://hub.docker.com/_/nginx) image
 2. Node.js based projects - will be deployed using [node:latest](https://hub.docker.com/_/node) image \*